SigMik/Final_Project_KAMSIG/README.md

 Steps:
 1. Finding reliable source of Lithuanian basketball statistics for the web scraping.
-Men and women basketball leagues data were taken from the following URLs where the official basketball is available:
+Men and women basketball leagues data were taken from the following URLs where the official basketball statistics is available:
    * https://lkl.lt/statistika
    * https://moterulyga.lt/lygos/164-moteru-lkl-a-divizionas/statistika.html
 2. Determining which basketball statistics categories will be analyzed.
-For our analysis, we have chosen points (PTS), efficiency (EFF) of the basketball players
+For our analysis, we have chosen points (PTS) and efficiency (EFF) of the basketball players
 3. Getting needed data from URLs as table using BeautifulSoup and indicating analysis method (html.parser)
 4. Creating 'for' loop in order to scrape the data over each URL page.
 As a result, the full data available at the website was extracted